 The Governing Body recognises that the avoidance of discrimination is not sufficient to ensure that equality exists in the school.
-The Governing Body will therefore give full consideration to measures of positive action which may assist in achieving the aims of this policy.
+The Governing Body will therefore consider measures of positive action, which may assist in achieving the aims of this policy.
 This is action designed to encourage or facilitate the employment or training of minority or disadvantaged groups.

-The Governing Body will not discriminate in favour of individuals from specific groups (positive discrimination), but it will take such positive action which enables members of those groups to compete on an equal basis as it thinks appropriate.
+The Governing Body will not discriminate in favour of individuals from specific groups (positive discrimination), but it will take positive action which enables members of those groups to compete on an equal basis.
 Positive action measures may include:

-- encouraging applications from specific groups which are under-represented in the school - encouraging people with disabilities to apply for posts - advertisements which encourage applications from individuals of a particular sexual orientation, or religion or belief, but make it clear that selection will be on merit - flexible working promoting the use of job shares and flexible working where operational factors make this possible - language/literacy training - supporting training measure for under-represented groups - assistance with applications for candidates with language problems - commitments to interviewing disabled people who meet the basic criteria for the post - encouraging staff to become representatives of trade unions/associations
+- encouraging applications from specific groups which are under-represented in the school - encouraging people with disabilities to apply for posts - advertisements which encourage applications from individuals of a particular sexual orientation, or religion or belief, but make it clear that selection will be on merit - flexible working promoting the use of job shares and flexible working where operational factors make this possible - language/literacy training - supporting training measure for under-represented groups - assistance with applications for candidates with language problems

+- provision of childcare facilities or support with the costs of childcare facilities forstaff - exploring the possibility of career breaks for women to assist with family commitments - commitments to interviewing disabled people who meet the basic criteria for the post - encouraging staff to become representatives of trade unions/associations